feifeicolin/hello-world/README.md

 # hello-world
-The first time to learn how to use Github
+The first time to learn about how to use Github